ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Token Classification.md

 ## Conclusion

 The Token Classification Board provides an efficient way to process and highlight important parts of a text, making it a valuable tool for various text analysis tasks.
 Thank you for exploring the capabilities of this board.

----

-Board which calls the Hugging Face Interface Token Classification Endpoint.

-For more details see: <https://huggingface.co/docs/api-inference/detailed_parameters?code=curl#token-classification-task>

-API Key can be generated for free: <https://huggingface.co/settings/tokens>

-> [!warning]
-> Sometimes it will error because model is loading just run the board again

-## Code

 - [TypeScript](https://github.com/ExaDev/breadboard-examples/blob/main/src/examples/token-classification/index.ts)
 - [JSON](https://github.com/ExaDev/breadboard-examples/blob/main/src/examples/token-classification/board.json)